Skip to content

 Are Lisbon hostels good for digital nomads?

-Yes — Selina Secret Garden has dedicated coworking space, and Lookout Lisbon has solid Wi-Fi and kitchens.
+Yes — Selina Secret Garden has dedicated coworking space; Lookout Lisbon has solid Wi-Fi and a kitchen.
 Both offer monthly rates.

 Should I bring a sleeping bag?